IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/00_igSpreadsheet_overview/05_igSpreadsheet_Context_Menu.md

 >**Note**: If the user has more than one worksheet selected and perform clipboard operation on cell(s) in the active worksheet, all selected worksheets will be affected.
 Cut operation will move cells' content from all selected worksheets to the clipboard, copy operation will duplicate cells' content from all selected worksheets and paste operation will copy clipboard content into the specified cells in all selected worksheets.

-## Context Menu on Worksheet Columns or rows
+## Context Menu on Worksheet columns or rows

 The worksheet column(s) or row(s) context menu allows the user to: